 If you plan on using the ETS Trains from Bukit Mertajam, you should book your tickets in advance as these trains can often be fully booked during the busy holidays, weekends and religious festivals.

-Tickets are available from any mainline KTMB station counter 60 days in advance or you can :
+Tickets are available from any mainline KTMB station counter in advance (booking periods vary), or you can :